-Services that are covered for you What you must pay when you get these services Ambulance services \$200 copayment for each one- Covered ambulance services, whether for an emergency or non-emergency situation, include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
-If the covered ambulance services are not for an emergency situation, it should be documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required. way Medicare-covered trip. \$200 copayment for each one- way worldwide emergency transportation.
+What you must pay when Services that are covered for you you get these services Ambulance services \$200 copayment for each oneway Medicare-covered trip.
+Covered ambulance services, whether for an emergency or non-emergency situation, include fixed wing, rotary wing, \$200 copayment for each oneand ground ambulance services, to the nearest appropriate way worldwide emergency facility that can provide care if they are furnished to a transportation. member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
+If the covered ambulance services are not for an emergency situation, it should be documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required.
 Except in an emergency, prior authorization may be required from our plan.
-Annual wellness visit There is no coinsurance, copayment, or deductible for If you've had Part B for longer than 12 months, you can get an annual wellness visit to develop or update a personalized prevention plan based on your current health and risk factors.
-This is covered once every 12 months. the annual wellness visit.
-Note : Your first annual wellness visit can't take place within 12 months of your Welcome to Medicare preventive visit.
+There is no coinsurance, Annual wellness visit copayment, or deductible for If you've had Part B for longer than 12 months, you can get the annual wellness visit. an annual wellness visit to develop or update a personalized prevention plan based on your current health and risk factors.
+This is covered once every 12 months.
+Note: Your first annual wellness visit can't take place within 12 months of your Welcome to Medicare preventive visit.
 However, you don't need to have had a Welcome to Medicare visit to be covered for annual wellness visits after you've had Part B for 12 months.
-Bone mass measurement There is no coinsurance, copayment, or deductible for For qualified individuals (generally, this means people at risk of losing bone mass or at risk of osteoporosis), the following services are covered every 24 months or more frequently if medically necessary: procedures to identify bone mass, detect bone loss, or determine bone quality, including a physician's interpretation of the results.
-Medicare-covered bone mass measurement.
+There is no coinsurance, Bone mass measurement copayment, or deductible for For qualified individuals (generally, this means people at risk Medicare-covered bone mass of losing bone mass or at risk of osteoporosis), the following measurement. services are covered every 24 months or more frequently if medically necessary: procedures to identify bone mass, detect bone loss, or determine bone quality, including a physician's interpretation of the results.

 Prior authorization may be required from our plan.
 Referral may be required from your network provider.
-Breast cancer screening (mammograms) There is no coinsurance, copayment, or deductible for